 Transfer students should speak to the chair of the department or designee prior to applying.
-Contact the Department of Elementary Education and Reading Department at (716) 878-5916.
+Contact the Department of Elementary Education, Literacy and Educational Leadership Department at (716) 878-5916.

 Qualified students interested in applying should meet with the designated TESOL advisor to discuss the application process and then complete an application packet which includes:

 For all candidates to Early Childhood, Childhood or the combined program, an acceptable application to the department includes evidence that all requirements for admission to a teacher education program have been met.
 The usual writing sample for admission to the childhood and early childhood majors includes a descriptive writing sample regarding the applicant’s relevant teaching and/or experiences with young children.
 For applicants to the 4 + 1 pathway, this written sample should include a commitment to the TESOL 4 + 1 pathway that affirms the candidate’s intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample will be assessed by the faculty as an essential part of a successful application.